IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/07_Cell Merging/01_igGrid_CellMerging_Advanced.md

 ]
 ```

-Only one cell for the column needs to carry the "Project Name" information, the rest cells in order to be merged need to be null.
-When configuring additionally in order to be able to use these *null* values, the columns using this method would need to have `dataType` set to *"object"*:
+Only one cell for the column needs to carry the "Project Name" information while the rest of the cells may have a value of `null`.
+To ensure they remain `null` in the grid's data source, they should be of a "nullable" type, which for igDataSource is either `number`, `object` or `Date`.
+For this example the [*dataType*](%%jQueryApiUrl%%/ui.iggrid#options:columns.dataType) of the column is set to `"object"` so the `null` values are retained.
+You could also set [*localSchemaTransform*](%%jQueryApiUrl%%/ui.iggrid#options:localSchemaTransform) to false.

 **In JavaScript:**